richardscarrott/jquery-modal/README.md

 Defines whether clicking on the overlay will close the modal

 #### overlayOpacity: 0.5 (number)
-Defines the overlay opacity; it's within JS and not CSS to a) take advantage of jQuery's cross browser opaicty normalisation and b) because <= IE7 can't fadeIn translucent elements
+Defines the overlay opacity; it's within JS and not CSS to a) take advantage of jQuery's cross browser opacity normalisation and b) because <= IE7 can't fadeIn translucent elements

 ### Callbacks

-#### The following data is passed in to all callbacks
+#### The following data is passed to all callbacks

     {
         modal (jQuery object)